bosbase/gdscript-sdk/docs/USERS_COLLECTION_GUIDE.md

-# Built-in Users Collection Guide - JavaScript SDK
+# Built-in Users Collection Guide - GDScript SDK

 This guide explains how to use the built-in "users" collection for authentication, registration, and API rules. **The "users" collection is automatically created when BosBase is initialized and does not need to be created manually.**